codecorner-soft/basic_recipes_website/README.md

 The website consists of a main index page which will have links to a few recipes.
 It's a really basic html website with no styling.

-The purpose of this project is to be a refresher on basic html structure for a website
+The purpose of this project is to be a refresher on basic html structure of a website and the usage of html tags